A car that is easy to maintain is often near the top of many car buyers' wishlists.

 The Corolla E110 was the eighth generation of cars sold by Toyota under the Corolla nameplate.

-There were a few key changes to the engine that increased reliability from the already reliable Corolla engine of the previous generation.
+A few fundamental changes to the engine increased reliability from the already reliable Corolla engine of the previous generation.
 These include:

-Transmissions available were 3 and 4 speed automatics or a 5 speed manual transmission.
+Transmissions available were 3 and 4-speed automatics or 5-speed manual transmissions.

 Toyota Corollas, in general, are widely thought of by mechanics as the most reliable car available.

 There are still many 8th gen Corollas on the road, and parts are cheap and plentiful.